permutationlock/simple_web_game_server/README.md

 ### Simple Web Game Server

+*Disclaimer: I have learned a lot since I originally created this library, and I would not recommend it for anything other than educational purposes.
+The library should still work though, and I used it to host a game server for ~2 years of continuous uptime with no issues.*

 This project provides generic C++ classes to create multi-threaded game servers and matchmaking servers for browser games using WebSockets and JWT authentication.
 It is built